 The US Citizen must still file his Tax Return in the US due to his US Citizenship.

-However, in order to avoid double taxation, he will be able to offset the Italian taxes that he has paid in Italy from the American taxes, as Foreign tax Credit.
+However, in order to avoid double taxation, he will be able to offset the Italian taxes that he has paid in Italy from the US taxes, as Foreign tax Credit.

 If the withholding that his American employer has applied in the payroll are higher than the remaining taxes to be paid after offsetting the Foreing Tax Credit, he will receive a tax refund.